 Figure 28.
 Fundamental diagrams for T-junction (Zhang and Seyfried 2013).

-The corresponding Pathfinder model is shown in Figure 29.
+2.3.2.
+Setup Notes The corresponding Pathfinder model is shown in Figure 29.
 The paper does not provide the exact values of entrance widths to the 2.4 m corridor, so the Pathfinder calculation assumed five cases where the entrance widths were 0.5 m, 1.0 m, 1.5 m, 2.0 m, 2.4 m.

-The five cases used the Zhang and Seyfried values of $1.55 \pm 0.18$ m/s with a speed profile that corresponds to the speed-density data shown in Figure 3.
+The five cases used the Zhang and Seyfried values of 1.55 ± 0.18 m/s with a speed profile that corresponds to the speed-density data shown in Figure 3.
 This input curve is shown in Figure 6.
 Thus, we used the same speed-density curve for our calculations as was determined based on the independent unidirectional flow experiments.
 We did not try to adjust the speed-density curve for the T-junction calculations.
-This curve results in a maximum specific flow of 1.45 pers/s-m at a density of 1.736 pers/m and speed of 0.835 m/s.
+This curve results in a maximum specific flow of 1.45 pers/s-m at a density of 1.736 pers/m2 and speed of 0.835 m/s.

 Figure 29.
-Pathfinder model for Zhang et al. T-junction experiments higher densities (2 to 3 $pers/m^2$ ).
+Pathfinder model for Zhang et al. T-junction experiments 2.3.3.
+Results Speed-density and specific flow-density results are presented in Figure 30 and Figure 31.
+The data is presented over time intervals when "steady-state" conditions have been reached.
+The calculated points for the in front measurements tend to either lie at low densities $(0.0 \text{ to } 0.5 \text{ pers/m}^2)$ or at higher densities (2 to 3 pers/ m^2).
 The reason is that for the smaller entrance cases (0.5 m and 1'.0 m' width entry doors), no queues develop and so the densities stay low.
 However, when the entrances are larger (1.5 m to 2.4 m), then the supply flow is larger than can be supported by the exit width, so queues form.
 The queues cause the higher densities.
+As previously mentioned, the specified speed-density profile was based on the unidirectional flow experiments.
+As can be seen, the behind data (and most of the in front data) lie on the specified curve.